 All students (toddler and up) are provided breakfast, lunch, and an afternoon snack.
 All known food allergies must be provided to the center during enrollment.
 Infants will be provided a generic formula and baby food.
 If your child requires a specific formula, we may ask that you supply it.
-Outside lunches are not accepted due to allergies in the classroom, as well as jealousy amongst students.
+Outside lunches are now accepted but must be seed and nut-free.

 We welcome you to celebrate your child’s birthday at the center.
 If so, please provide only prepackaged "seed and nut-free" snacks.
 Unfortunately, home baked goods will not be allowed.
 Also, colored frosting should be limited, as it can be very messy and there are allergies to specific food colorings.

 All individuals authorized to pick up each child will need to be noted on the student’s Brightwheel account.
 If the primary caregiver is not available to pick up the child, the center should be notified of who to expect.
 In addition to this person being on the list, a Driver’s License or ID must be shown at the time of pickup.